Click here to see the list of the current friends of the PMC.

 Friends of the PMC RETAILER Members qualify for this free of charge PMC Lesson Lab Tent shipped to and from their regional location to conduct the “First Free Drum Lesson” in their festival, shopping mall, school event or activity.
 For full program details please jump to DRUMS ACROSS AMERICA and FRIENDS OF THE PMC

-November is International Drum Month
+International Drum Month Moves To May 2014!

 Advertise Your Event at least one month in advance, if not longer.
 The more time you have to spread the word the more people will hear about your event and have time to plan to attend your event.
-Use posters in your shops and drop hand outs or postcards about the the event in every bag when a customer makes a purchase.
+Use posters in your shops and drop hand outs or postcards about the event in every bag when a customer makes a purchase.
 Send out an email news blast about the event and make sure every employee knows about the event and tells their customers, friends and family.

 Use Social Media to spread the word about your event.
 If you are not familiar with Facebook, Twitter and all the other internet based outlets put someone in charge of updating your event listings.
 Ask your employees to post the event on their Facebook pages and tweet it on their Twitter feeds.